Carstairs Junction

 Please look for signage when the annual shooting syndicate takes place at Carstairs Main Farm.

 Please do not cross fields during the lambing season in Spring.
-Stay away from livestock and take care to not damage crops.

 Please keep gates as you find them and always look for signage.